mongodb/mongodbatlas-cloudformation-resources/database-user/README.md

    You can also do this manually with the following command: `cfn-cli generate`
 3. Implement your resource handlers by adding code to provision your resources in your resource handler's methods.

-Please don't modify files `model.go and main.go`, as they will be automatically overwritten.
+Please don't modify files `model.go` and `main.go`, as they will be automatically overwritten.

 ## Description
 The databaseUsers resource lets you retrieve, create and modify the MongoDB users in your cluster.
-Each user has a set of roles that provide access to the project’s databases.
+Each user has a set of roles that provides access to the project’s databases.
 A user’s roles apply to all the clusters in the project: if two clusters have a products database and a user has a role granting read access on the products database, the user has that access on both clusters.

 ## Parameters
 `ProjectId` *(required)* : Unique identifier of the Atlas project to which the user belongs.<br>